Phil-Holland/CNE-RAT/README.md

 ![](https://i.imgur.com/nD6EXzX.png)

 This project includes two tools used for the identification and analysis of conserved non-coding elements.
+It has been developed as part of a masters degree project at the University of Warwick.

 - **CNE Finder**
 	- Processes whole genome sequence data, to locate potential **C**onserved **N**on-coding **E**lements.